pramnora/Netlify/README.md

 in fact, you can actually 'sign up/sign in' to Netlify by using your same GitHub credentials.

 Basically, once you've already gone and created a Netlify a/c.; (and, are also a member of GitHub);
-1. then, you simply sign in to Netlify
+1. then, you simply sign in to Netlify (use GitHub credentials to sign in if you wish)
-2. select the GitHub folder where you wish to see web pages displayed
+2. select the GitHub folder (where you have your web page files)
-3. and, Netlify automatically produce an internet 'link' that you can click on to see your web pages in action 'live'.
+3. and, the Netlify service will, automatically, produce an internet 'link'...
+   that you can click on to see your GitHub based web pages in action 'live'.

 -----